 BARKING MAD DOG RESCUE SHELTERS

-The village of Nisipari in Romania is home to our own shelter.
+The village of Nisipari in Romania is home to our own shelters.
 Nisipari is just over 30 kms from Constanta town itself, which is on the Black Sea coast.
-Here at our shelter, we rent the ground from a local man, although very soon we will be buying our own land and building a more permanent rescue center, also in the village.
+Here at our main shelter, we rent the ground from a local man, although we really hope that soon we will be buying our own land and building a more permanent rescue center, also on the periphery of the village.

 We pay all costs - food, vets, wages, maintenance, electricity and rent.
-Currently, more than 300 dogs and 50+ puppies live here.
+Currently, more than 500 dogs and 50+ puppies live here across these two shelters.

-The dogs at our main and biggest shelter are cared for by a remarkable young woman, Gea Caineanu, her father Ion and Ion’s best friend, Romeo.
-Oana handles much of our admin for Romania and the UK.
-She also is our cat lady.
+The dogs at our main and biggest shelter are cared for by a remarkable family, Gea Caineanu, her father Ion and mother Aura.
+These three selfless individuals gave given up nearly every aspect of 'normal' life to look after every aspect of our work in Constanta.
+They have been joined by Oana, who now handles much of our admin for Romania and the UK.
+She runs a cat rescue for the cats who live in their safe space at the village house.
 Oana has also now joined the dog team.

 COCA'S SHELTER, CALARASI, ROMANIA